How Do I Get Premium Support?

 Use Our Ticket System

 There is no chat option in our support, but we manage to fix almost ALL issues that arise through our ticket system.
-If needed, we get login details for certain issues and our team of talented customer service experts and developers solve the issues themselves.
+If necessary, we may request login details for certain issues so that our team of talented and trained technical service experts can solve the issues for you.
+Tickets are tier-based and some tickets may be escalated as needed to solve issues.

 Please note that the access to the premium support is via your account on my.elementor.com.
 The support is for existing features only.
 Development issues (custom widgets and functions, custom code and CSS, BETA testing issues, compatibility issues with plugins you developed) have to be sent to our Github account.